gentry-php/gentry/README.md

 ```

 In the default mode, only important messages are displayed.
 But verbose mode
-might be handy is something's going wrong for you.
+might be handy when something's going wrong for you, or if you simply want
+feedback about stuff like incomplete tests.

 ## Writing tests
 Each scenario should be placed in your `"tests"` directory or one of its